ComputerGuy99/global-internet-speed-test/README.md

 10. Share your findings with the world !!!

+## Sample Output

+A sample map generating using the above instructions can be found at the following URL: https://computerguy99.github.io/global-internet-speed-test/sample_map

 ## Future Goals

 1. Find a way to run multiple instances of the `global_internet_speed_test_enhanced.py` script on multiple systems that can talk to each other using IPC in order to speed up testing by allowing a different system to run tests while others are rate limited.